- Safety and Health Topics

 OSHA Bulletins (SHIBs), (HIBs)

 - Hazards Associated with Operating Skid-Steer Loaders with Bypassed and/or Improperly Maintained Safety Devices.
-OSHA Safety and Health Information Bulletin, (2009, January 12).
-Also available as a 109 KB PDF, 5 pages.
-Also available in Spanish.
+(January 12, 2009).

 - Hazards of Inadequately Securing Hydraulic Excavator Buckets When Using Quick Coupling Devices.
-OSHA Safety and Health Information Bulletin, (2005, July 22).
-Also available as a 55 KB PDF, 4 pages.
+(July 22, 2005).

 - Employees' Exposure to Possible Pinch Point Hazard on Certain Models of Bobcat Skid-Steer Loaders Equipped with Either Loader or Backhoe Attachments Manufactured by the Melroe Company.
-OSHA Hazard Information Bulletin, (1993, August 6).
+(August 6, 1993).

 - Overview for Subpart P Excavations.
 OSHA Construction Resource Manual.
 Discusses proper procedure and safe practices in excavation.

-- US Department of Labor (DOL), North Aurora, IL Area Office.
-Aurora OSHA Construction News 3.2(2002, Fall).
-Also available as a 457 KB PDF, 6 pages.
+- U.S. Department of Labor (DOL), North Aurora, IL Area Office.
+Aurora OSHA Construction News (PDF).
+3.2(2002, Fall).
 Provides articles discussing trenching contractors not in compliance and their top ten reasons for noncompliance with the trenching standards, reports fatalities and injuries investigated in Illinois, ranks most frequently cited standards, discusses protective systems and the competent person.

 - Preventing Injuries and Deaths From Skid Steer Loaders.
-Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 98-117, (1998, February).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2011-128, (December 2010).
 Describes six deaths involving skid steer loaders and recommends methods for preventing similar incidents.

 - Excavation Safety.
 Virginia Tech (Virginia Polytechnic Institute and State University).
 Establishes guidelines and procedures relating to safety on excavation sites at Virginia Tech.
 Provides information regarding best practices for related hazards and assessments and inspection guidelines.